Yankees vs. Red Sox: Odds, spread, over/under - September 12

 Yankees vs. Red Sox Betting Odds, Run Line and Total

-Take a look at the odds, run line and over/under for this matchup listed at individual sportsbooks.
+Check out the odds, run line and over/under for this matchup available at different sportsbooks.

 |Red Sox Moneyline